devops329/devops/instruction/uiTesting/uiTesting.md

 - Browsers, drivers, and frameworks create the testing stack
 - Flakiness is a major problem

+No one understands the difficulty of testing applications in a browser better than the companies that build web browsers.
+They have to test every possible use of HTML, CSS, and JavaScript that a user could think of.
+There is no way that manual testing is going to work and so early on they started putting hooks into their browsers that allowed them to be driven from automated external processes.
+[Selenium](https://www.selenium.dev/) was introduced in 2004 as the first popular tool to automate the browser.
+However, Selenium is generally considered to be flaky and slow.
+Flakiness means that a test fails in unpredictable, unreproducible ways.
+When you need thousands of tests to pass before you can deploy a new feature, even a little flakiness becomes a big problem.
+If those tests take hours to run then you have an even bigger problem.

 Testing UI code that executes in a web browser is significantly harder than testing backend code that runs from a command console.
 With backend code you are running under a predictable operating system with little variation on how it executes.
 With code that renders in a browser, you must actually execute the code in the browser and then simulate a user interacting with the application through mouse, finger, and keyboard actions.

 #### Device, browser, and OS explosion